joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-ts/lab/Exercise 00 - Welcome.md

 ![Adaptive card displaying a product](./images/01-00-Product-card-only.png)

-In Exercise 3 you'll run the same application in Microsoft Copilot for Microsoft 365.
+In Exercise 3 you'll run the same application in Microsoft 365 Copilot.
 As you chat with Copilot, you can watch the developer console to see queries it's making.

 Finally, in Exercise 4 you'll go on a tour of the code to see how it works in more depth.
 This lab is open source, so you can try it at home!
 If you don't yet have Copilot, everything else will still work.